![]() |

 Not only are we offering food for birds and insects, but we are keeping our native plants from becoming extinct.

-Crocosmia comes from South Africa, yet hummers have readily adapted to the sweet findings we offer.
+Crocosmia comes from South Africa, yet hummingbirds have readily adapted to the sweet findings they offer.

-Monarda (bee balm) is a can't miss when it comes to hummingbird flowers.
+Monarda (bee balm) is a can't miss when it comes to Hummingbird and Native Flowers.

-I can almost guarantee hummers when offering up this plant with nectar content as high as 50%.
+I can almost guarantee hummingbirds when offering up this plant with nectar content as high as 50%.

 When planting Monarda, give it some room as many varieties do spread.

-Salvias and sages are also on the top of my list of hummingbird flowers.
+Different species of Salvia and Sages are also on the top of my list of Hummer Flowers.

-Many sages are native to America and some are from South and Central America So the birds have taken to these nectar rich plants with no worries at all.
+Many sages are native to America and some are from South and Central America so the hummingbirds have taken to these nectar rich plants with no worries at all.

-When planting humming bird flowers, it is ideal to know what blooms when so you can spread out the season for these little jewels.
+When planting flowers for your hummingbirds, it is ideal to know what blooms when so you can spread out the season for these little jewels.

-Plants that are in bloom when they first arrive like Columbines and annual red salvia.
+Plants that are in bloom when they first arrive like Columbines and annual red salvia and penstemons.

 Make a splash with your hummingbird flowers.